harmony-one/h/progress/rikako-hatoya.md

 ---

-2025-06-30 Mon: Continued with debugging trading fees: started showing $0.00 -- found out this is actually correct due to misleading bug in Aerodrome UI, unstaked tokens and fixed code, now it shows correct trading fees.
+2025-06-30 Mon: Continued with debugging trading fees: started showing $0.00 -- found out this is actually correct due to misleading bug in Aerodrome UI, unstaked tokens and fixed code, now it shows correct trading fees (will PR tomorrow after cleaning code).
 Looked through Aaron's strategy implementation in Python.

 ---